 North Elevation – Main Building Entrance – Citizens Alliance Bank, Great Falls, MT

 Citizens Alliance Bank is excited to announce plans for the construction of a new full-service branch in the West Bank One Development along the banks of the Missouri River in Great Falls, Montana.
-Construction is anticipated to begin fall of 2019 with completion expected in the fourth quarter of 2020.
+Construction is anticipated to begin spring of 2020 with completion expected in winter 2021.
 A mixed use, three-story facility comprising 18,000 square feet has been designed with the Bank occupying the first floor and perhaps part of the second floor, with the third floor being available for prospective tenants.

 South Elevation – New Addition – Citizens Alliance Bank, Lincoln, MT